 The highest scoring papers are presented on Thursday afternoon and are eligible for the registrar and junior medals.
 Students will also be eligible for the Welsh Surgical Society student prize if presenting during this session.
 These awards are presented to the winners by the society president at the dinner on the Thursday evening.

 Trainees are encouraged to apply for the Gwilym Griffith Travelling Fellowship.

 The value of the award is up to £1500 and may be used towards the cost of young surgeons visiting foreign centres to gain experience that cannot be obtained here in the United Kingdom.

-Application is by curriculum vitae attached to a detailed itinerary of the proposed visit and should be forwarded to the Honorary Secretary by the closing date - 31st December 2020.
+Application is by curriculum vitae attached to a detailed itinerary of the proposed visit and should be forwarded to the Honorary Secretary by the closing date.
 The successful trainee/s may be required to present a brief summary of their trip to the society.

 Past winners include Mr David Chan 2019, Mr Rami Radwan 2021 and Mr Faris Soliman 2022.